 Diamond Breakfast at Hyatt Regency Paris Charles de Gaulle

 The next morning I went to the lounge shortly after it opened and found my key didn’t work.
-I went down to the front desk and was told the lounge was closed on weekends, but I could instead have breakfast at the Apollo Restaurant.
-The restaurant is located on the ground level and features a large buffet station, with a seating area located on a raised platform.
+The front desk informed me the lounge was closed on weekends.
+As a result, I could instead have breakfast at Apollo Restaurant located on the ground floor.

 The buffet has everything you’d want: A variety of pastries, bread, cheese, yogurt, drinks, and some hot options.

-My only complaint was that the eggs were cold, but other than that, it was a very nice breakfast buffet that surpassed my expectations for a European airport hotel.
+My only complaint was that the eggs were cold.
+Other than that, it was a very nice breakfast buffet that surpassed my expectations for a European airport hotel.
 Come to think of it, between this hotel, the Hilton Munich Airport and the Hyatt Regency Thessaloniki, airport hotels really knocked it out of the park in this trip.

 The Hyatt Regency Paris Charles de Gaulle is a great hotel if you’re transiting through CDG Airport or arriving late at night for a longer stay in Paris.
-It’s a bit far out with the 20 minute bus ride, so keep that in mind when you’ve got a flight to catch.
+You should keep the 20 minute distance by bus in mind when you’ve got a flight to catch.
 There’s a also shopping center across the street, so if you don’t like the isolation that comes with staying at airport hotels, you’ve got some options for entertainment while staying here.

 For me, the Hyatt Regency Paris Charles de Gaulle was a good place to sleep off the exhaustion of the past few days.
 After a good night’s sleep and a healthy breakfast, I booked my train ticket online, printed it at the computer station of the hotel lobby, and headed back to the chaos of CDG to catch the train to Calais.